 - a.
 Provide a framework for identifying, analyzing, evaluating, treating, monitoring and communicating risks; - b.
 Communicate the roles and accountabilities of all stakeholders in the risk management process; - c.
 Highlight the status of risks to which the Aboitiz Group and its Business Units are exposed to.

-The Aboitiz Group's Risk Management Policy is adopted from and consistent with International Standard ISO 31000.
+The Aboitiz Group's Risk Management Policy is adopted mostly from and consistent with International Standard ISO 31000 (Risk Management - Principles and Guidelines).

 3. Scope

 The policy covers all Aboitiz Group Business Units and Corporate Center Units.